-Universitätsspital Basel, Spitalstrasse 21/Petersgraben 4, 4051 Basel, Schweiz,
+Universitätsspital Basel, Spitalstrasse 21/Petersgraben 4, 4051 Basel, Schweiz, e-mail: manuela.moor@usb.ch

 To overcome this obstruction, several ideas for the efficient approximation of the discrete system have been developed in the last decades.
-Most prominent examples are the fast multipole method [25, 34], the panel clustering [27], the adaptive cross approximation [2, 3], or hierarchical matrices [26, 35], all of which are known to reduce the computational cost to be nearly linear or even linear.
-A further approach is the wavelet boundary element method [6, 11, 29] which employs that the wavelets' vanishing moments lead, in combination with the fact that the kernels of integral operators become smoother when getting farther away from the diagonal, to a quasi-sparse system matrix.
+Most prominent examples are the fast multipole method [27, 37], the panel clustering [29], the adaptive cross approximation [3, 4], or hierarchical matrices [28, 38], all of which are known to reduce the computational cost to be nearly linear or even linear.
+A further approach is the wavelet boundary element method [7, 12, 31] which employs that the wavelets' vanishing moments lead, in combination with the fact that the kernels of integral operators become smoother when getting farther away from the diagonal, to a quasi-sparse system matrix.
 Since the number of relevant entries in the system matrix for maintaining the convergence rate of the underlying Galerkin method scales only linearly, wavelet matrix compression leads to a numerical algorithm that has linear cost.

 Another issue to be addressed for the efficient discretization of boundary integral equations is the one of adaptivity.
 For non-smooth geometries or right-hand sides, it is necessary to be able to resolve specific parts of the geometry, while other parts could stay coarse.
-The adaptive wavelet boundary element method has been developed in [12, 24, 31], based on the ideas of related adaptive wavelet methods for local operators from [8, 9, 23].
+The adaptive wavelet boundary element method has been developed in [13, 26, 33], based on the ideas of related adaptive wavelet methods for local operators from [9, 10, 25].
 Assume that the solution of the boundary integral equation to be solved is known and can be approximated with a rate $N{\rm dof}^{-s}$ in the setting determined by the underlying wavelet basis.
 Then, the adaptive wavelet boundary element method computes an approximation that converges with a rate $N{\rm dof}^{-s}$ at a cost expense that scales linearly with $N{\rm dof}$.
 The method is hence computationally optimal.
-Although reliable error estimators for boundary integral operators exist and optimal convergence of traditional boundary element discretizations have been proven, see, e.g., [17, 19, 22], we are not aware of any other boundary element method which is optimal in this sense.
+Although reliable error estimators for boundary integral operators exist, see e.g., [19], and optimal convergence of traditional boundary element discretizations have been proven, see, e.g., [21, 24], we are not aware of any other boundary element method which is optimal in this sense.

 For many applications one is not interested in the unknown solution, but only in a continuous, linear output functional of it.
 Approximating this new quantity of interest instead is referred to as goal-oriented method.
 By considering only an output functional, one is able to perform the computation with much less degrees of freedom.
-This goal-oriented adaptivity has intensively been studied in the field of adaptive finite element methods, see e.g. [1, 4, 5, 13, 16, 33] and the references therein.
-Whereas, only few results can be found for goal-oriented adaptive boundary element methods.
-We refer the reader to e.g. [18, 19, 20].
+This goal-oriented adaptivity has intensively been studied in the field of adaptive finite element methods, see e.g. [2, 5, 6, 14, 18, 22, 36] and the references therein.
+Optimal convergence rates have been analyzed in [22, 36].
+For goal-oriented adaptive boundary element methods, only few results can be found [1, 20, 22].
 The combination of goal-oriented adaptivity and fast boundary element methods has, however, not been considered yet.